nyonyoko/what_to_eat/README.md

+> _"Can't decide where to eat?
+Let randomness decide for you!"_

 # Random Restaurant Picker 🍴

 This is a simple, responsive website that helps users **randomly pick a restaurant** based on **filters** like area, meal type, cuisine type, price level, and real-time opening hours.
 I built this to prevent me from wasting too much time thinking about what to eat every day.
 Currently, it contains a list of restaurants in the New York City area.
 All restaurant information is stored in a **CSV file** (`restaurants.csv`) for convenience to expand.